blue7un/unity-game-sdk/README.md

 - `SetKeepLoginSession(BOOL)` <a name="set-keep-login-session"> </a> this function will control the Appota Login Session will be kept or removed at app lauching (when session's removed user has to login again when app start).
 **Note** If this function is not called, login session will be kept by default.
-- `SetAutoShowLogin(BOOL)` <a name="set-auto-show-login-dialog"> </a> this function will control the Appota Login View will be automatically show at app lauching (when user's not logged in) or you have to call [ShowLoginView](#show-login-view) function to show the LoginView.
+- `SetAutoShowLoginDialog(BOOL)` <a name="set-auto-show-login-dialog"> </a> this function will control the Appota Login View will be automatically show at app lauching (when user's not logged in) or you have to call [ShowLoginView](#show-login-view) function to show the LoginView.
 **Note** If this function is not called, login view will automatically show at app lauching (when user's not logged in)

-- `SetSDKButtonVisible(BOOL)` call this function to setting hide or show SDK floating button
+- `SetSDKButtonVisibility(BOOL)` call this function to setting hide or show SDK floating button

 - `FinishSDK()` call this function in `OnApplicationQuit` script
 ###2.2.
 User function <a name="head2-user-function"> </a>